Maui fire death toll rises to at least 36 after fast-moving blaze nearly destroys town of Lahaina

 Officials said earlier that 271 structures were damaged or destroyed and dozens of people injured.

-On Wednesday, crews were continuing to battle blazes in several places on Maui island.
+On Wednesday, crews were continuing to battle blazes in several places on Maui.
 Authorities urged visitors to stay away.

 The fires were the latest in a series of problems caused by extreme weather around the globe this summer.
 Experts say climate change is increasing the likelihood of such events.